-The magical allure of the Boseong Green Tea Plantation grows tenfold in winter as bright Christmas lights cast a cheery glow over the expansive fields.
-The themed spaces and exhibits bring “Christmas decorations” to a whole new level.
+The magical allure of Boseong Green Tea Plantation grows tenfold during the Boseong Tea Plantation Light Festival, as bright lights cast a cheery glow over the expansive fields.
+The themed spaces and exhibits bring the festive atmosphere to a whole new level.

 Join the countdown and welcome the New Year at Jeju’s premier sunrise festival, Seongsan Sunrise Festival, taking place at Seongsan Ilchulbong Tuff Cone (also known as “Sunrise Peak”).
 In addition to the beautiful sunrise, the festival will also feature parades, performances, firework shows, the distribution of tteokguk (rice cake soup), and other events.

 Ganjeolgot Cape is famous as a place to observe the earliest sunrise in Korea.
-People all across the nation gather to celebrate and watch the first sunrise of the New Year here.
-New Year's celebrations also include a wide array of events such as fireworks, eating tteokguk, and various performances.
+People all across the nation gather to celebrate and watch the first sunrise of the New Year during the Ganjeolgot Sunrise Festival.
+Celebrations also include a wide array of events such as fireworks, eating tteokguk, and various performances.
 Attractions nearby include thick groves of pine trees, oddly shaped rock formations and Oegosan Onggi Village.

-Homigot Cape, as well as its beach area where Homigot Sunrise Plaza is located, is definitely one of the most popular places for watching the New Year’s sunrise due to its brilliant yellow and golden sunrise scenery.
+Homigot Sunrise Plaza at Homigot Cape is definitely one of the most popular places for watching the New Year’s sunrise due to its brilliant yellow and golden sunrise scenery.
 Main programs at the Homigot Sunrise Festival include various performances and fireworks as well as a tteokguk event that can feed up to 10,000 people.

-Jeongdongjin’s landmark can be characterized by a large sandglass nearby the beach.
-The beach's sandglass takes one full year for the sand in the top bulb to completely fall to the bottom.
+The large sandglass near Jeongdongjin Beach is a landmark of the area and the setting for Jeongdongjin Sunrise Festival.
+The sandglass takes one full year for the sand in the top bulb to completely fall to the bottom.
 When the clock strikes midnight, the sandglass is turned over once again as part of a grand ceremony, kicking off the brand-new year with fireworks and performances.

 Gyeongpo Beach is well-known for its beauty, which shows itself in different lights throughout the year.
-On New Year's Eve, people gather for a huge celebration as they wait for the first sunrise while enjoying fireworks and participating in an array of programs and cultural events.
+On New Year's Eve, people gather for Gyeongpo Sunrise Festival as they wait for the first sunrise while enjoying fireworks and participating in an array of programs and cultural events.